 Vision Program Resources

-Texas State School for the Blind - A source for information on eye conditions and programs offered for blind and visually impaired students.
+Texas School for the Blind and Visually Impaired - A source for information on eye conditions and programs offered for blind and visually impaired students.

 Region 10 Educational Service Center - VI - A source for information on Expanded Core Curriculum events during the school year and workshops for teachers and parents who work with blind and visually impaired students.

 Blind Children’s Vocational Discovery & Development Program Texas Workforce Commission- Each year, hundreds of Texas families turn to Texas Health and Human Services (HHS) for information and support for their children who are blind or visually impaired.
 A blind children's specialist from the Blind Children's Vocational Discovery and Development Program (BCVDDP) works with each child and family to create a service plan tailored to the child's needs and circumstances.
 It’s a flexible document that will develop along with the child.

 Low Vision Specialist and Low Cost Eye Exams

 - Center For Vision Health- The Center for Vision Health – formerly Dallas Services’ Low Vision Clinic – is a nonprofit, low cost eye clinic that provides practical and creative solutions for the visual needs of children, adults, and seniors, with special emphasis on those needing low vision services or medical contact lenses.